 Serena Crosson

-Serena Crosson is a fifth-year Ph.D. candidate in Classics and Roman archaeology at Stanford University.
+Serena Crosson is a Ph.D. candidate in Classics and Roman archaeology at Stanford University.
 She earned her BA in Classical Languages with high honors from UC Berkeley in 2012, and completed her MA in Classics with a concentration in Roman archaeology from San Francisco State University in 2016.

 Her dissertation engages with feminist theory and issues of gender, class, and labor in Roman wall paintings from Pompeii and contemporary sites.
 She proposes a new method of analysis called looking-through-labor, which is grounded in Social Reproduction Theory (SRT), to understand forms of women's seen and unseen labor in Roman material culture and texts.